In most cases, a medication is prescribed to help you deal with the symptoms that are associated with Chronic Pain & Fibromyalgia.

-In other words, the brain forms a “picture” of pain state as parts of the brain’s body image within the neural body’s map systems.
+In other words, the brain forms a “picture” of a pain state within the brain’s body map systems.

 In our assessments, we address all the b3 pillars, brain, body and being.
-With our unique approach – we recover not only the normal brain functions, but we promote functionality and coherency in pain perception networks and ‘recalibrate’ the sensory inputs.
-Our drug-free, non-invasive approach, we address the origin of the pain.
+With our unique approach – we recover not only normalization of brain functions, but we promote functionality and coherency in the pain perception networks and ‘recalibrate’ the sensory inputs.
+Our drug-free, non-invasive approach, addresses the origin of the pain.
 We use unique and specific interventions which are customized for your individual brains state and health complaints.

 We understand that everyone’s neurology makeup is unique and there is no “one-for-all” treatment.

-Call us today to book your FREE 45 minute Consultation
+Call us today to book your FREE 75 minute Consultation.

 What is Chronic Pain?